INFORMATION AND EVENTS

 • Snippets: News from around the LCMS and the world

-• Walking Together: Congregational spotlight on Our Savior Lutheran Church in Raleigh, N.C.
+• Walking Together: A congregational spotlight on Messiah Lutheran in La Crescent, Minn.

 Pre-School Governance Board Meeting